 Feeling quite self-conscious and more than a little dumb Robin looked at the card as if it were a Pokemon ball.
 "I choose you, Bodhi d12 card."
-The card made a sizzling sound and evaporated from his hand in a puff of blue steam.
+The card made a sizzling sound and evaporated from his hand.
 Is it gone for ever?
 Do I only have these few cards for the rest of my life here?